 - Confirm that the OLED screen is working.
 To safely test the OLED screen on the marker, remove the air source, barrel and loader from the marker.
 Be sure to remove all paintballs from the breech area.
 Start by using fresh batteries to eliminate the possibility of a battery failure.
 Once you have replaced the battery, press and hold the power button for 1 second.
 If the OLED screen does not light up, you can test to see if the marker is on by blocking and unblocking the eyes and listening for the solenoid click while you pull the trigger.
 If the eyes are blocked and the solenoid makes a clicking sound when you pull the trigger, then the OLED screen may need to be replaced.

 - Check the narrow ribbon connector that runs from the AA battery board to the bridge board.
 Check the wide ribbon connector that runs from the jumper board to the bridge board.
-The ribbon connectors should be installed in the proper orientation (blue side towards body) and free from damage.
+The ribbon connectors should be installed in the proper orientation (blue side towards body) and be free from damage.

 - Check the pin connectors and pin connector pads on the OLED board, Force Main Board and Jumper Board.
 The pads should be clean and free from dust or moisture.
 The pin connectors should look uniform and have solid contact with pads when boards are installed.

-- If the marker still has the issue after these steps are taken, contact the Field One Paintball Service Center.
+If the marker turns off while shooting or turns off without using the power button, remove the battery door and batteries.
+Clean the battery door terminal screws and install fresh batteries.
+If the marker still has the issue after these steps are taken, contact the Field One Paintball Service Center.

 Eye function: the OLED readout will give information about the status of the eyes.
 If the eyes are showing a fault XX after pulling the trigger with nothing in the breech, try removing the eye covers and cleaning the eye boards.
 The eye boards and the eye ports in the body should be free from dust, debris, paint or moisture.
 Make sure the pin connectors and pads on the 4c eye boards and Bridge board are clean and in good shape.
 If the boards and eye ports are clean and the eyes are still showing a “fault” XX, you may need to replace the eye boards.
 Contact the Field One Paintball Service Center.